pfhawkins/hyperverses-site/source/colophon.html.md

 ## Typography {#typography}

 Currently there are no images on Hyperverses.
 This may change.
 I enjoy the written word more than video and the visual arts.
 I am not insensible to graphic design, however.
 I spent longer than I ought to have picking out fonts and tweaking the spacing and column width, among other things.
-The titles are set in Novecento, red.
+The site title is set in LMR.
+The titles are set in Market Deco, red.
 The body text is set in Theano Old Style.
-Both are generously licensed and freely available online.
+All are generously licensed and freely available online.

 Links on Hyperverses hopefully flatter traditional paper highlighters with imitation.
 Unvisited links have a yellow background, and visited a blue.
 Hyperverses is also concerned with analog methods of producing and consuming the written word, so I felt this slight homage was warranted.
 It is my only nod to skeumorphism.